wodowiesel/PiFunk/README.md

   transmission (TX) simultaneously on permitted frequencies! -> [Bandpass-Diagram](docs/filter_600.jpg)

-* Help / Testers and Feedback always appreciated! :)
+* Help / Testers and Feedback are always appreciated! :)

 * Thank you and have fun 73!